-To allow customers in lower priority Bands access to housing a quota system will be used.
+A quota system may be used to allow customers in lower priority Bands access to housing.
 This allows a proportion of properties to be advertised as available only to those in a specific Band.
 The system will be monitored to ensure that it does not operate to the detriment of those with a higher need for housing.